 Heading down south is Mindanao, an island that is dominantly Muslim.
 Contrary to common beliefs among foreign visitors, most of Mindanao is tourist friendly.
 In fact, some of the safest cities in the country are located here.
 Davao City, one of the largest cities in the world is located in Southern Mindanao and is a bestowed with a good government, abundant resources, modern amenities and hospitable people.
 Mindanao is also home to Siargao, Saranggani Bay, Bukidnon and General Santos City, famous boxer Manny Pacquiao’s hometown.

 The Philippines is a tropical country that experiences only two distinct seasons: sunny and rainy.
 The summer months (March through May) are the best times to enjoy the sun, sea and sand in many of the beach destinations in the country.
 It is typically humid and hot all the over the country save for some areas located in elevated regions like Baguio and Bukidnon.
-This weather is mainly the reason why the Philippines is an extremely popular destination for Westerners escaping from the biting cold.
+This weather is mainly the reason why the Philippines is an extremely popular destination for Westerners escaping from the bitter cold.
 The typhoon season starts in June and extends until February.
-High tourist season starts in December and peaks at the beginning of summer.
+Tourist season starts in December and peaks at the beginning of summer.

-Filipino food is one of a kind.
+Filipino food is one-of-a-kind.
 With influences from its Spanish, American and Japanese colonizers and other Asian neighbors, Filipino cuisine is something that should not be missed by all means.
 The delicacies of the Culinary Capital, Pampanga are something to reckon with and so are the different specialties from all over the country.
 Homegrown ingredients, fresh produce and traditional cooking methods are markers of authentic Filipino cuisine.
 A visit to the Philippines is never complete without tasting the famous adobo, sizzling sisig, and of course, balut.

 Another crown jewel in Philippine tourism is its people’s warmth and hospitality.
 Anywhere you go, you will find a friendly face and even a welcoming home in some places.
 It is written in many books that even the poorest of families will open their homes to a friendly stranger, offer him their last piece of bread and sleep on the floor so that he can use the bed.
 Filipinos are used to visitors and have mastered the art of hospitality.
 This is evident in the abundance of hotels, resorts and spas that offer the best of indulgences that can rival those anywhere else in the world.
 In more recent years, medical tourism has also boomed in the country.